xinpenghan/DNS-Speed-Test/README.md

 <p>

-该软件收集来自世界各地的 DNS 地址，并支持对这些全球 DNS 地址进行测速。
+This software collects DNS addresses from around the world and supports speed testing for these global DNS addresses.

 </p>
 <br>